gtt116/proxypypi2/README.md

 Caching PyPI Proxy
 ==================

-Use proxypypi to set up a transparent caching proxy to PyPI (https://pypy.python.org/) to:
+Use proxypypi2 to set up a transparent caching proxy to PyPI (https://pypy.python.org/) to:

 1. make your installs res/ilient against Internet/PyPI issues,